awfderry/COLLAPSE/README.md

 The repo is organized as follows:

   - `./collapse`: package source code and core functionality
-  - `./scripts`: Python scripts and notebooks used in our preprint.
+  - `./scripts`: Python scripts and notebooks used in our paper.
   - `./data`: datasets, model checkpoints, etc.

 <p align="center"><img src="collapse_schematic.png" width="500"></p>